MIRRAMS: Learning Robust Tabular Models under Unseen Missingness Shifts: Introduction

-We conduct extensive experiments on various benchmark datasets, including performance comparisons and ablation studies, and demonstrate that models trained with our method consistently outperform existing state-of-the-art frameworks for handling missing values across a variety of scenarios where the missing data distributions differ between training and test datasets.
-Furthermore, our results indicate that MIRRAMS achieves superior performance even when no missing data are present, demonstrating its effectiveness in standard supervised learning settings.
-In addition, a simple modification of MIRRAMS also yields strong and stable predictive performance in SSL settings.
+We conduct extensive experiments on various benchmark datasets, including performance comparisons and ablation studies, and demonstrate that models trained with our method consistently outperform existing state-of-the-art frameworks for handling missing values across a variety of scenarios with missingness shifts between training and test-time.
+Notably, MIRRAMS also achieves superior performance even when \textit{no missing} data are present, highlighting its effectiveness in standard supervised learning settings.
+Furthermore, a simple modification of MIRRAMS extends its applicability to input-output-missing scenarios, where it continues to deliver strong and stable predictive performance, establishing MIRRAMS as a powerful framework for general-purpose tabular learning.

 The remainder of this paper is organized as follows.
-Section \ref{sec:related} provides a brief summary of recent deep learning studies related to our proposed method.
-Section \ref{sec:method} introduces our learning framework, MIRRAMS, along with a detailed explanation of its loss function.
-In Section \ref{sec:exp}, we present experimental analyses, including prediction performance comparisons across diverse missingness scenarios and ablation studies.
-Lastly, Section \ref{sec:conclusion} concludes the paper with a summary of our findings and directions for future research.
-The key contributions of our work are: \begin{itemize} \item We propose mutual-information-based conditions, called \textit{MI robustness conditions}, to guide prediction models to output robust predictions under missingness distribution shifts. \item We introduce a new, theoretically grounded learning framework, \textit{MIRRAMS}, designed to encourage models to satisfy the robustness conditions. \item We empirically demonstrate the superiority of MIRRAMS across various scenarios with missingness distribution shifts, using widely used benchmark datasets. \end{itemize}
+We first review recent deep learning approaches relevant to our work.
+Then, we introduce our proposed learning framework, MIRRAMS, and describe its core components and training objective in detail.
+This is followed by extensive experimental analyses, including performance evaluations under various missingness scenarios and ablation studies.
+Finally, we conclude with a summary of key findings and discuss potential directions for future research.
+The main contributions of our work are: \bed \item We propose mutual-information-based conditions, called \textit{MI robustness conditions}, to guide models to output robust predictions under missingness distribution shifts. \item We introduce a new, theoretically grounded learning framework, \textit{MIRRAMS}, designed to encourage models to satisfy the MI robustness conditions. \item We empirically demonstrate the superiority of MIRRAMS across various scenarios with missingness distribution shifts, using widely used benchmark datasets. \eed